cysouw/diathesis/text/c06_adverbials.md

 ### -- [ OBJ > Ø ] Drop -- {.unnumbered}

-### [ NA | N– ] Depictive adverbial action focus
+### [ NA | N– ] Depictive adverbial action focus {#sec:adverbial-action-focus}

 Most transitive verbs can be used without an accusative object.
 However, with some verbs this drop comes easier than for others.
-Real 'ambitranstive' verbs that occur both as transitive and as intransitive, but without needing any extra marking in the intransitive, are discussed in [@sec:case-accusative-drop].
+Real 'ambitransitive' verbs that occur both as transitive and as intransitive, but without needing any extra marking in the intransitive, are discussed in [@sec:case-accusative-drop].
 For many transitive verbs the drop of the accusative is only possible in an strict action-oriented focus, like as a reply to a question like "what are you doing just now?"
 In effect, this implies that such intransitive usage always needs an adverbial specification

 \ex.
  \a.
 Ich sehe das Haus.